Zeynep Köprülü

 RAIN COUNTRY

-In in early 2000s in Istanbul, high school senior Gül's secret is exposed after her classmate’s suicide, turning her life upside down.
+In early 2000s Istanbul, high school senior Gül's secret is exposed after her classmate’s suicide, turning her life upside down.
 Gül embarks on a journey to find her inner strength for independence and growth.

 SYNOPSIS